SrMasterAD/MEIA_ISEP_TEAM7_2024_2025_Challenge_2/application/api/README.md

 - Uvicorn

 ## Running the API
+Run this configurations in the root folder of project, e.g MEIA_ISEP_TEAM7_2024_2025_Challenge_2
+1. Install the dependencies
+    ```shell
+    pip install fastapi uvicorn
+    ```

-1. Start the FastAPI server using Uvicorn:
+2. Start the FastAPI server using Uvicorn:
     ```sh
     uvicorn application.api.main:app --reload
     ```